A DNS (domain name service) translates a human-friendly internet address, such as “yahoo.com” into an IP address, such as “18.104.22.168”.

 Windows users will need to go into their network device’s properties, then go into the IPv4 properties, and then change the DNS servers in the bottom section of the window.

-Mac OS X users will need to go into their System Preferences, click on “Network“, choose their network device, click on “Advanced”, and then enter DNS servers after clicking on the DNS tab.
+Mac OS X users must go into their System Preferences, click on “Network“, choose their network device, click on “Advanced”, and then enter DNS servers after clicking on the DNS tab.

-You can also visit this page for more detailed instructions on how to change your DNS.
+You can also visit this page for more detailed instructions on changing your DNS.

 When using a VPN, make sure you perform a DNS leak test to make sure that you are not revealing your ISP name servers (your ISP is the company giving you access to the internet).